fadzrinmadu/frontendmentor-challanges/README.md

 ![All Projects Frontend Mentor](/preview.jpg)

 ## Introduction
-Introducing simpla page website for all my projects from frontendmentor.io, this application is built using html, css and javascript.
+Introducing simple page website for all my projects from frontendmentor.io, this application is built using html, css and javascript.

 My Account frontendmentor.io: https://www.frontendmentor.io/profile/fadzrinmadu